LoreArc

 Features

-• Three rows of shark-like teeth
+• Blue eyes and three rows of shark-like teeth

 Stories